How to use STAR in selection criteria

 Step 6: Formatting

 As Word processing software becomes more and more user friendly and flexible with it’s designs, there is little excuse to not have a beautifully presented document.
-There are a number of templates you can use within Word itself, or find inspiration from an online google search.
+There are a number of templates you can use within Word itself, or you can find inspiration from online.

 Step 7: Submit